Holyshatots/notes/startups/pmarca_guide.md

 - Use Y combinator
 - Read VC blogs
 - Blog
-- Creat or contribute to a meaningful opensource project
+- Create or contribute to a meaningful opensource project

+## Part 4 : The only thing that matters